|

 What is...? |

 Fixed odds is the most widespread type of betting.
-Your dividend is
+When you place

-fixed and written on the ticket.
-Your dividend for winning is
+fixed and written on your ticket.
+Your earnings are

 paid at the value stated on your ticket, no matter what happens